electronicvisions/brainscales2-demos/ts_10-multiple_configs.rst

 ====================================================================

-This modification of the :doc:`plasticity experiment <ts_02-plasticity_rate_coding>` showcases the dynamic reconfiguration of the chip by using the new add() functionality of pynn.brainscales.
+This modification of the :doc:`plasticity experiment <ts_02-plasticity_rate_coding>` showcases the dynamic reconfiguration of the chip by using the new append functionality of pynn.brainscales.
 This example only changes synaptic weights during the experiment, but any arbitrary changes to the chip configuration can be applied this way.